UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Filename expansions are based on the current directory, unless the filename starts with a slash.

-The Bourne shell differs from the C shell if the meta-characters do not match any file.
-If this happens, the pattern is passed to the program unchanged.
-(The C shell will either do this, or generate an error, depending on a variable).

 If you are not sure how something will expand, use the *echo* command to check.
 It generates output more compact than *ls*, and it will not list contents of directories like *ls* will.
 You will also notice the output is sorted alphabetically.
 The shell not only expans filenames, but sorts them, for all applications.

 Once the shell expands the command line, it breaks up the line into words, and takes the first word as the command to be executed.
-(The special Bourne variable "IFS" contains the characters used to "break up" the line.
+(The special shell variable "IFS" contains the characters used to "break up" the line.
 Normally, this variable contains a space and a tab.)
 Afterwards, the first word is used as the name of the program.
 If the command is specified without an explicit directory path, the shell then searches the different directories specified by the "PATH" variable, until it finds the program specified.

 If you have been following the points I made, it should not surprise you that a valid UNIX command might be